Patrick T. Harker

-Early life and career
+Early life and education

 Harker grew up in Gloucester City, New Jersey.
 He graduated from St. Mary's School in Gloucester City in 1973, and was a scholar athlete at Gloucester Catholic High School.

+Harker received a Ph.D. from the University of Pennsylvania in 1983.

+Career

-Before receiving his Ph.D. from the University of Pennsylvania in 1983, Harker worked as a consulting engineer in Philadelphia and New York City.
+Harker worked as a consulting engineer in Philadelphia and New York City.
 He was a faculty member of the University of California, Santa Barbara from 1983–1984.

 Harker was named a Presidential Young Investigator by the National Science Foundation in 1986 and as a White House Fellow by President George H.W.
 Bush in 1991.
 In the latter position, he spent 1991-1992 as a Special Assistant to the Director of the Federal Bureau of Investigation.

 University of Pennsylvania

 Harker joined the Wharton School of the University of Pennsylvania in 1984.
 From 1994 to 1996, Harker served as a professor and Chair of the Systems Engineering Department in Penn's School of Engineering and Applied Science.

-Harker served as chair of Wharton’s Operations and Information Management Department.
+Harker served as chair of Wharton School's Operations and Information Management Department.
 In February 2000, he was appointed dean of the Wharton School and Reliance Professor of Management and Private Enterprise.
 He was a senior fellow at the Wharton Financial Institutions Center and held a secondary appointment as a professor of Electrical and Systems Engineering at Penn.
 He also served as director of the school's Fishman-Davidson Center for the Study of the Service Sector.
-When he was named UPS Transportation Professor of the Private Sector in 1991, Dr. Harker became the youngest faculty member in Wharton’s history awarded an endowed professorship.
-From 1996–99, he served as editor-in-chief of the premier journal Operations Research.
+When he was named UPS Transportation Professor of the Private Sector in 1991, Harker became the youngest faculty member in Wharton’s history awarded an endowed professorship.

 While at Penn, Harker supervised the work of 18 Ph.D. candidates and four Master's students.
 Also at Penn, he was principal investigator or co-principal investigator on 16 research grants totaling more than $11 million.

 University of Delaware

 Harker was selected as the 26th President of the University of Delaware on December 1, 2006.
 He took office on July 1, 2007.

-In May 2008, Dr. Harker unveiled a sweeping strategic plan, UD’s Path to Prominence, predicated on excellence in undergraduate, graduate and professional education, environmental leadership, global engagement and service to the community.
-He has established numerous research centers, as well as the Office of Economic Innovation and Partnerships, which stimulates invention and entrepreneurship and translates UD research into economy-driving technologies.
-To establish Delaware as a health sciences hub, UD has partnered with the region’s leading health care providers in the Delaware Health Sciences Alliance.
+In 2008, UD had partnered with the some health care providers in the Delaware Health Sciences Alliance.